anvlkv/polymathic/README.md

     $ cp themes/polymathic/netlify.toml netlify.toml

+In your `config.toml` Set zola theme to polymathic

+    theme = "polymathic"

 ## Content

 Building this theme I kept it as flexible as Zola 💖 allows, which is very flexible.